leandromineti/ds-ephemeralization/README.md

 > "Explanations exist; they have existed for all time; there is always a well-known solution to every human problem — neat, plausible, and wrong." - H. L. Mencken.

-> *Todo*
+> *To do*

 The interpretation of models can follow two paths: **direct assessment of model parameters** or **secondary assessment**.

 One last caveat about explanations, a model will always be a simplification of reality.
 This simplification is both the power and weakness of models.
-When interrogating your model for explanations, remember you are get information about what the model 'understands' of the phenomenom, not the phenomenon itself.
+When interrogating your model for explanations, remember you get information about what the model 'understands' of the phenomenon, not the phenomenon itself.
 Keep this in mind to avoid overarching conclusions based on shaky premises: *the treachery of models*.

 ![The Treachery of Models](img/the-treachery-of-models.png)